mohan-chinnappan-n/Shield-setup/FAQ/faq.md

-3. Can you provide technical details about Platform Encryption?
+3.Can you provide technical details about Platform Encryption?
 ----------------------------------------------------------------

  Here is the video answering this question: